URBAN AGRICULTURE

 URBAN AGRICULTURE IS AN ESSENTIAL COMPONENT IN SUPPORTING EQUITABLE FOOD SYSTEMS IN LOS ANGELES.

-We believe that urban agriculture is an essential component in supporting equitable food systems in Los Angeles.
+We believe that Urban Agriculture is an essential component in supporting equitable food systems in Los Angeles.
 As farmers' market operators, our markets rely heavily on farmers commuting from neighboring counties like Fresno, Ventura, San Bernardino, Santa Barbara, and beyond to bring fresh produce, nuts, grains, meats, cheeses, and flowers to our market communities.
 These regional growers add tremendous value to our farmers’ markets and create unique and meaningful interdependence between rural and urban communities.

 Recognizing this long-standing disparity within a multicultural city, we are interested in how urban agriculture can address this gap in food equity while also creating economic opportunities for local growers.
 This is a natural extension of Food Access LA’s work of supporting urban agriculture over the last decade and builds on a long legacy of Angelenos growing food to achieve food sovereignty.